wicsfiu/witcon2026/witcon-frontend/README.md

 **Tech Stack:**
 - React via Vite
-- JavaScript
+- TypeScript
 - Tailwind CSS

 ## Installation steps

-0. Ensure you already have Node and npm installed (you can check by running `node -v && npm -v`)
+0. Ensure you already have Node, npm and TypeScript installed globally (you can check by running `node -v && npm -v && tsc -v` from your computer's global terminal/shell).
+If any of those commands return as not recognized, please install it.
 1. From your terminal, wherever you want to create the directory from, run `git clone https://github.com/wicsfiu/witcon2026.git`.
 2. Open the newly created folder on VSCode
 3. From VSCode terminal, cd into the `witcon-frontend` folder.
 You **must** cd into this folder before installing your node modules